Most L&D teams know David Kolb’s name. Fewer know that half his theory has held up to four decades of research, and that half of it hasn’t.

 Let’s start by exploring the four stages of learning, referred to as the Experiential Learning Cycle.

-As we have gathered, experiences are at the core of Kolb’s theory.
+Experiences sit at the core of Kolb’s theory.
 According to him, learners must change or transform something in order to learn.
-As such, memorisation or recollection does not equal learning, as this process does not improve or reshape our understanding.
+As such, memorisation or recollection is not the same as learning, as this process does not improve or reshape our understanding.
 And as a result, the learner has not gained any additional value.

 1. Concrete Experience (CE)

 The Experiential Learning Cycle is typically presented with concrete experience at the top, to signify that that’s where the process begins.
 At this stage, learners encounter an experience.
-This could be either a completely new experience or a reimagined experience that has already happened.
+This could be a brand-new experience or a fresh look at one you’ve had before.

-Kolb believed that the key to learning lies in involvement.
-According to him, it’s not enough for learners to just read or watch demonstrations to acquire new knowledge.
-As such, each learner should actively engage in an experience.
-This could involve being exposed to a new task or a new way of carrying out a project they are already familiar with.
+Kolb believed that the key to learning lies in active involvement.
+It’s not enough for learners to just read or watch demonstrations to acquire new knowledge.

 2. Reflective Observation (RO)